mczats/xetHack/README.md

 # xetHack
-Windows XP Screensaver Hack (Modified Winternals BlueScreen)
+Windows NT Screensaver Hack

+Credit For Microsoft Sysinternals (Winternals) For Example Me For Modification